lehrblogger/lehrblogger.com-octopress/source/_posts/2008-10-26-redslist-an-introduction-to-the-project.md

   - projects
   - web ideas
   - ITP
-excerpt: "Five years later, and craigslist still owns that marketplace."
+blurb: "Five years later, and craigslist still owns that marketplace."
-show_excerpt: true
+show_blurb: true
 ---
 All first-year students are required to take Red Burns' class Applications of Interactive Technologies, and it consists of weekly speakers (such as artist [Vito Acconci][1], activist blogger [Ethan Zuckerman][2], and Microsoft Research group manager [Lili Cheng][3]) and student presentations on the previous week's speaker.
 Two groups of approximately five students present every week, and those groups may also combine and present together.